 Early Life and Education

-John W. Stanton was born in 1955.
-A lifelong resident of the Seattle area, Stanton attended Newport High School in Bellevue, Washington.
-He earned an undergraduate degree from Whitman College in Walla Walla, Washington, and later obtained an MBA from Harvard Business School.
+John W. Stanton was born in 1955 and has been a lifelong resident of the Seattle area.
+He attended Newport High School in Bellevue, Washington.
+Stanton earned a Bachelor's degree from Whitman College and an MBA from Harvard Business School.

 Rise to Success